EcemNazGorusuk/TeknosaUISeleniumTestAutomation/README.md

 <h1>🧪TEST AUTOMATION PROJECT</h1>
-<p>Developed as a Techcareer Mastery Bootcamp's assignment, this project targets the testing of the <a href="https://www.teknosa.com/">teknosa.com</a> website.
-It employs JUnit and Selenium for test automation, and Allure Report for visualizing test results.
-Can Şeker supervises the project.</p>
+<p>Developed as an assignment for Techcareer Mastery Bootcamp, this project focuses on testing the <a href="https://www.teknosa.com/">teknosa.com</a> website.
+JUnit and Selenium are used for test automation, and test results are visualized through Allure Report.
+The project is supervised by Can Şeker.</p>

 <h2>Content Overview</h2>
 <ul>